OpenVidu/openvidu-cloud-devops/clustering/README_Ansible.md

 ## Instances

 You need 1 instance for OpenVidu Server and at least 1 more for Kurento Media Server with a minimum of 2 cpus and 8gigs of RAM.
 All instances should be accesible by SSH from your laptop.
+We use Ubuntu 16.04 Xenial.

 The instances (all of then) need Python to be installed.